Definitions and glossary

 Average interest rate

-Average remaining term for liabilities to credit institutions by the end of the period.
+Average remaining term for interest-bearing liabilities by the end of the period.

-Interest-bearing liabilities at the end of the period in relation to the net operating income less deductions for central administration expenses.
+Interest-bearing liabilities at the end of the period after deduction for cash and cash equivalents (incl. restricted), in relation to the rolling twelve-month net operation income less deductions for the twelve-month central administration expenses.

 Equity/asset ratio